 Creating or joining unions

-Private sector employees are at liberty to create or join unions under federal law.
-This is to enable such employees to redress any grievance they have against employers with regard to wages or working conditions.
-This also gives them the right to go on strike if their grievance is not addressed or demands not met.
+Under federal law, private sector employees are at liberty to create or join unions.
+This enables such employees to redress any grievance they have against employers regarding wages or working conditions.
+It also gives them the right to go on strike if their grievance is not addressed or their demands are not met.

-The private sector employers are restrained from disciplining or cutting wages or firing the employees for these acts or for joining the union or for collective bargaining.
-Although public-sector employees enjoy no such right, many states have permitted them to join unions under the provisions of the federal or state law.
+Private-sector employers are restrained from disciplining, cutting wages, or firing employees for these acts, for joining the union, or for collective bargaining.
+Although public-sector employees enjoy no such right, many states have permitted them to join unions under the provisions of federal or state law.

 Health and Food Benefits

 It is especially important for benefitting food-insecure members of the community.
-Those individuals and families are those who may not have access to enough nutritious and filling meals and can benefit from food assistance.
+These individuals and families may not have access to enough nutritious and filling meals and can benefit from food assistance.
 Providing equal health and food benefits to both public and private-sector employees is vital to ensuring these food-insecure members have the resources they need to obtain healthy meals.

 Submitting to interrogation or investigation

-The Federal Court of Appeals for the Second Circuit in its recent decision held that the services of a private sector employee can be terminated in case he or she refuses to be interviewed by the employer conducting an internal investigation.
-However, a private sector employee can use a union representative during his or her investigation by the employer.
+The Federal Court of Appeals for the Second Circuit, in its recent decision, held that a private sector employee can be terminated if he or she refuses to be interviewed by the employer conducting an internal investigation.
+However, a private sector employee can use a union representative during the employer’s investigation.

-The public-sector employees’ rights are protected under the Fifth Amendment from self-recrimination.
-This means that a public-sector employee cannot be compelled by the employer to say anything that can be used against him or her in criminal prosecutions.
-A case in point is Garrity vs. New Jersey case in the United States Supreme Court that upheld the retention of a police officer who refused to speak with the investigators in a case where his deposition was important.
+The public-sector employees’ rights are protected from self-recrimination under the Fifth Amendment.
+This means that the employer cannot compel a public-sector employee to say anything that can be used against him or her in criminal prosecutions.
+A case in point is the Garrity vs. New Jersey case in the United States Supreme Court that upheld the retention of a police officer who refused to speak with the investigators in a case where his deposition was important.

 Conclusion

 The difference between the rights of public-sector employees and private-sector employees is based on the nature of government and private-sector jobs.
-While a government job is protected by the constitution, a private-sector job is not, but it enjoys some rights that public-sector employees don’t.
+While the constitution protects a government job, a private-sector job is not, but it enjoys some rights that public-sector employees don’t.